 While there are many different reactions to adversity, there are also different ways of using resilience to cope.
 There is no “one size fits all,” and even a single individual will develop different resilient processes.

-THIRA Health uses Dialectical Behavior Therapy (DBT) to teach our patients how to be more resilient by learning to live in the moment, develop healthy ways to cope with stress, regulate their emotions, and improve their relationships with others.
+THIRA Health uses Dialectical behavioral Therapy (DBT) to teach our patients how to be more resilient by learning to live in the moment, develop healthy ways to cope with stress, regulate their emotions, and improve their relationships with others.

 If you are curious about your own resilience, 1review the Conner-Davidson Resilience Scale, comprised of 25 items with each rated on a five-point scale, with higher scores reflecting more resilience.
 The scale is shown below.